Shawn-Xihao-Wu/Modeling-Canadian-Immigration-System-in-SQL-and-PHP-CPSC-304/README.md

 ## CPSC 304 Project
 _by Hanze Wang, Kunyi Wang, and Shawn Wu_

-Please include a `account.txt` file with login creditials to run this application.
+Please include a `account.txt` file with oracle database login creditials to run this application.

-Format of `account.txt` (change what's in the brackets):
+Format of `account.txt` *(change what's in the brackets)*:
 ```
 ora_[CWL userid],
 a[student id],